Airlift: Tactical airlift

 Tactical airlift is a military term for the airborne transportation of supplies and equipment within a theatre of operations (in contrast to strategic airlift).
 Aircraft that perform this role are referred to as tactical airlifters.
 These are typically turboprop aircraft and feature short landing and take-off distances and low-pressure tires allowing operations from small or poorly prepared airstrips.
 While they lack the speed and range of strategic airlifters (which are typically jet-powered), these capabilities are invaluable within war zones.
-Larger helicopters such as the CH-47 Chinook and Mil Mi-26 can also be used to airlift men and equipment.
+Larger military transport helicopters, such as the CH-47 Chinook and Mil Mi-26, can also be used to airlift personnel and equipment.
 Helicopters have the advantage that they do not require a landing strip and that equipment can often be suspended below the aircraft allowing it to be delivered without landing but are fuel inefficient and thus typically have limited range.
 Hybrid aircraft such as the Bell Boeing V-22 Osprey also exist which attempt to combine VTOL flight with greater range and speed.

 Tactical airlift aircraft are designed to be maneuverable, allowing the low-altitude flight to avoid detection by radar and for the airdropping of supplies.
 Most are fitted with defensive aids systems to protect them from attack by surface-to-air missiles.

 The earliest Soviet tactical airlift occurred in 1929, in which forty men of the Red Army were airlifted to the town of Garm, Tajikistan (then the Tajik Autonomous Soviet Socialist Republic) to repel an attacking force of Basmachi rebels under Fuzail Maksum.

 Examples of late current large tactical airlifters include: